Cog-Creators/Red-DiscordBot/docs/cog_guides/core.rst

 Changes the bot's locale in this server.

-Go to `Red's Crowdin page <https://translate.discord.red>`_ to see locales that are available with translations.
+Go to `Blue's Crowdin page <https://translate.discord.red>`_ to see locales that are available with translations.

 Use "default" to return to the bot's default set language.